causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init()
 ```

-Functionality: Constructs an empty [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) with the default initial capacity of 16 and default load factor.
+Function: Constructs an empty [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) with the default initial capacity of 16 and default load factor.

 Example: